dashadriano/dashadriano.github.io/README.md

 SVGs used in the project, located in the `imgs` folder, were taken from online sources.
 Images of the researchers were put to credit their words, along with their names and a link to their papers.
 In the event of a misidentification, please email to notify the developer.

 # How To Use
 The website is designed with a user-friendly interface that presents information clearly through the clean UI.
+It dynamically resizes, maintaining the user-friendly UI regardless of window size.

 At start-up, the website already offers options to navigate the site's various sections.